richli/dame/README.rst

 * The zoomer window shows both sides during split view
 * Code now runs on Python 2 and 3 (tested with 2.7 and 3.3)
+* Code now runs with PyQt4 or PySide
 * Minor bugfixes

 v0.5 2013-11-20